-It is funny that sometimes your expectations are not high, but under the microscope you see things you have never seen before, this was the certainly the situation here.
+It is funny that sometimes your expectations are not high prior to the teardown.
+But under the microscope you see things you have never seen before.
+This was the certainly the situation here.

 This is a 160Gb hard drive with a firewire (IEEE1394) interface.

 On the rear are two firewire connectors, a DIN (low voltage) power connection and an on/off switch

 But this is not just any hard drive but a LaCie model designed by F.A.
 Porsche! 😉 I Googled it and its the same Porsche who designed the iconic 911.
 It has always made me smile – why would a famous designer want to design a box?
 And why would somebody at LaCie think its was worth paying for a famous designer.
 Did they really think it would sell more drives?

 A little anecdote, back in the 80’s we used to call hard drives Winchester Hard Disks.
 It was common knowledge that they were called that after the town in Hampshire, England where IBM had a plant that developed and manufactured the first drives.
 Apparently the Wikipedia history of hard drives disagrees and claims it was a code name chosen based on the winchester rifle.